<big>Glossary of Painting Terms</big>(As of July 2003)

 R

-Mixed by the paint manufacturer from several different shades.
+Ready-Mix Mixed by the paint manufacturer from several different shades.

 Reversible

-Solvents can be reabsorbed or dissolved again.
+can be reabsorbed or dissolved again by solvents.

 S

-Thickness of a dried, complete coating system, which...
+thickness of a dried, complete coating system.

 measured in micrometers and consists of the non-volatile components.